-454 TODIOO IN ANII TIMEDIA DEGION 451.
-TOPICS IN MULTIMEDIA DESIGN Prerequisite: COMM/ART 251 This course will address a particular multimedia design issue or problem, guiding students in the planning an implementation of appropriate design solutions; topics will vary.
+eight hours credit as topic changes.
+On demand.
+This course meets six hours per week, three of which are devoted to screenings.
+(Same as ENGL 399, COMM 399) 400.
+ART INTERNSHIP Optional corequisite: CA 250.
+Supervised internship with an approved employer in an appropriate professional area such as museum work, commercial art and arts administration.
+May be repeated for credit in another area.
+This course satisfies the Career component of Trek.
+Offered on demand.
+421,422.
+TUTORIAL IN STUDIO, VISUAL STUDIES, OR COMMUNICATION1-2 Directed reading on a subject to be agreed upon by the student and faculty-tutor.
+May require presentation of pertinent materials in undergraduate courses under the direct supervision of an Art or Communications department faculty member.
+431, 432.
+ADVANCED STUDIO II, III Prerequisite: Art 332.
+During the final year the student is encouraged to develop a personal philosophy of art.
+Instruction will depend largely upon the needs and natural inclinations of the individual student.
+Each student will have a senior exhibit of his/her best work.
+Eight hours studio per week including weekly critique sessions.
+451. TOPICS IN MULTIMEDIA DESIGN4 Prerequisite: COMM/ART 251 This course will address a particular multimedia design issue or problem, guiding students in the planning and implementation of appropriate design solutions; topics will vary.
 May be elected for up to six hours credit as topic changes.
-Spring of alternat years.
 (Same as COMM 451) 472.
-SENIOR EXHIBIT AND CRITIQUE Prerequisite: Instructor's approval.
+SENIOR EXHIBIT AND CRITIQUE2 Prerequisite: Instructor's approval.
 Advanced studio work, culminating in a senior art exhibition.
 Fall.
 491-496.
-INDEPENDENT STUDY IN ART1-0 Open to qualified students by permission of department chairperson.
+INDEPENDENT STUDY IN ART1-6 Open to qualified students by permission of department chairperson.
 Work may be done in research and writing or studio related areas.
-Th student will follow a work plan arrived at in cooperation with the instructor and must consistently furnish evidence of seriousness of purpose
+The student will follow a work plan arrived at in cooperation with the instructor and must consistently furnish evidence of seriousness of purpose.